webix-hub/docs/data/api/ui.datatable_onsubviewopen_event.md

 onSubViewOpen
 =============

-@short: fires after a subview or subrow is opened
+@short: fires after a subview or a subrow is opened

 @params: